jacecotton/tcds/utilities/WebComponent/README.md

 }
 ```

-Every change to [state](#state) or a [prop](#props) dispatches an `update` event. `WebComponent` calls `render` in response to `update` events, which are batched within a single [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) (so as to call `render` in response to all back-to-back `update` events together, instead of in response to each individually).
+Every change to [state](#state) or a [prop](#props) dispatches an `update` event. `WebComponent` calls `render` in response to all `update` events within a single [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) together (instead of in response to each individually).

-When `render` is called, `WebComponent` converts the returned template into a document fragment (i.e. "rendering" the string into dynamic HTML).
-It then compares the DOM tree of this fragment to the component's live [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), and applies any differences to the shadow DOM.
+When `render` is called, `WebComponent` converts the returned template into a document fragment (i.e. "rendering" the string into operable HTML).
+It then compares the fragment's DOM tree to the component's live [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), and applies any and only the differences to the shadow DOM.
 This render-compare-apply process is known as "DOM diffing".

 ### Lifecycle
 In addition to built-in lifecycle methods, `WebComponent` provides a couple additional methods to interface with its reactivity.
 These follow usual conventions used by other UI libraries, but work most similarly to [Vue's](https://vuejs.org/api/options-lifecycle.html) on a technical level.